 I immediately stuck my finger in my ear to try to grab whatever it was.
 I, or course, jammed it in further.
 Then…I started freaking out.
-I mean, to have something inside your ear moving around, making a ton of scratching noises and you can’t get it out!!
+I mean, to have something inside your ear moving around, making a ton of scratching noises and you can’t get it out??!!
 I went running and screaming into my parents’ room.
 They went from a sound sleep to standing up in half a second, thinking who knows what was happening.
-I scream that something went in my ear.
+I then scream that something went inside of my ear.

 Now, we all had a good idea what it was.
 We had many different plagues at different times of my growing up years.
 This one happened to be of a small beetle, very similar to a June Bug here in America.
-They were so bad that they covered the screens of our windows.
+They were so bad that they covered the screens of our windows until you could barely see light through them.
 My parents put a large metal basin with a few inches of water in it under the back outside light at night.
 By morning it was so full of beetles that they were bouncing off the drowned ones and taking off again.

 So, back to my ear.
 My parents weren’t sure what to do, never having to deal with such an event before.
 They shined a light down at it and it froze which helped me to stop panicking for a minute.
 They thought they could flush it out by trying water and then baby oil….still in there.
 I shook my head, smacking it like you’re trying to get water out of your ear.
-We got all the liquid out, laid my head down, ear up, on the bed, and shone a flashlight down my ear.
+We got all the liquid out, laid my head down, ear up, on the bed (Which freaked me out.
+I thought it was going to go into my brain), and shone a flashlight down my ear.
 Remember, they are attracted to light.
 It started to crawl toward the light (very loudly), where they were able to grab it with tweezers.